Runo-saduwa/nodejs/how-v8-works.md

 ### What makes V8 deliver high-speed JS executing:

-- It uses Ignition which is V8's baseline compiler to Interprete and execute code immediately
+- It uses Ignition which is V8's baseline compiler to interprete source code to un-optimized machine code and executes immediately
 - It uses TurboFan, V8's optimizing compiler to optimize hot functions and compile them into machine code.
-- It compiles and optimizes code at runtime and not AOT
+- It compiles and optimizes code at runtime